Sign-in to Account

 While a pesky mosquito may not seem like much of a threat, it is actually the deadliest animal in the world.
 Mosquitoes are notorious for transmitting diseases and viruses.
 The most lethal infectious disease a mosquito can transmit is malaria.
 In order to help combat the spread of mosquito-borne diseases, Aptive has partnered with the United Nation’s Nothing but Nets campaign.

 A child dies every minute from malaria.
 As a proud sponsor to help save lives, Aptive dedicates a portion of company profits annually to Nothing But Nets to provide insecticide-treated bed nets to countries with the greatest need.
 Aptive’s pest control and firm commitment to the environment separate us from the competition.
-If you have a pest problem that needs controlling, call Aptive Environmental today.
+If you have a pest problem that needs controlling, call Aptive Pest Control today.

 Curated articles for you, from our pest experts.